x0ntik/ovh-dns/readme.md

-#Dns updater
+# Dns updater

 To create a Customer Key CK use the credentials.js script

-* for development use .env from dotenv module, for production use docekr env var
+- for development use .env from dotenv module, for production use docekr env var

-#todo

-- handle multiple zone